-A will contest lawyer’s knows how to contest a will and win.
+If you are looking how to contest a will and win, you’re reading the right article.
 We will discuss the basics of will contests and share some of our winning strategies.
 Will contests are a time-consuming and costly litigation process that carries risks.
 For this reason, it is important to get the advice of a will contest lawyer in every step of the process.
 Every case is unique.
 But there are some general strategies that can be applied in a number of will contests.

 The main grounds being used are improper execution, lack of testamentary capacity, undue influence, fraud, and forgery.